 If you have a long distance to travel, you may be wondering if driving is reasonable.
-Twelve hours is definitely a long time to spend in the car, and a road tripOpens in a new tab. of this length may not be very fun, but is it safe?
+Twelve hours is definitely a long time to spend in the car, and a road trip of this length may not be very fun, but is it safe?

 Twelve hours is too long to drive safely in one day for one driver.
 Typically, you shouldn’t drive more than 500 miles (804.67 km) in one day, and twelve hours is approximately 600 miles (965.6 km).
 You shouldn’t drive more than eight hours a day.